canvas-medical/documentation/collections/_api/diagnosticreport.md

         name: DiagnosticReport
         article: "a"
         description: >-
           The findings and interpretation of diagnostic tests performed on patients, groups of patients, devices, and locations, and/or specimens derived from these.
-The report includes clinical context such as requesting and provider information, and some mix of atomic results, images, textual and coded interpretations, and formatted representation of diagnostic reports. [https://hl7.org/fhir/R4/diagnosticreport.html](https://hl7.org/fhir/R4/diagnosticreport.html)
+The report includes clinical context such as requesting and provider information, and some mix of atomic results, images, textual and coded interpretations, and formatted representation of diagnostic reports. [https://hl7.org/fhir/R4/diagnosticreport.html](https://hl7.org/fhir/R4/diagnosticreport.html)<br><br>
+          This endpoint implements the US Core DiagnosticReport Profile for Report.
+The following USCDI data elements are retrievable from this endpoint:<br><br>Clinical Notes:<br>- Imaging Narrative<br>- Laboratory Report Narrative<br>- Pathology Report Narrative<br>- Procedure Note<br><br>Laboratory:<br>- Tests<br>- Values/Results
         attributes:
           - name: id
             type: string